St. Augustine Catholic Church (Culver City, California): Msgr. McLaughlin and the new church

 In 1949, Monsignor James McLaughlin became the pastor and led the effort to construct the large church that is the current home of the parish.
 The large Gothic church, with a seating capacity of 1,200, opened its doors at Christmas 1957 and was formally dedicated in June 1958.
-Well-known radio and television personality, Bishop Fulton Sheen, who went to seminary with O'Donnell, traveled to Culver City to speak at the dedication.
+Well-known radio and television personality Bishop Fulton Sheen, who went to seminary with O'Donnell, traveled to Culver City to speak at the dedication.
 Following the dedication, the Los Angeles Times reported that the "new church is of 13th Century Gothic Design with 14,000 square feet."

 Recent years

-From 1968 to 1973, (Charles) Kevin Keane was the pastor of St. Augustine's., before moving to become pastor of St. Charles Borromeo Church in North Hollywood, California.
+From 1968 to 1973, (Charles) Kevin Keane was the pastor of St. Augustine, before moving to become pastor of St. Charles Borromeo Church in North Hollywood, California.

 Monsignor Ian Edward Holland was pastor at St. Augustine from 1983 to 1995, at which time he became pastor emeritus at the church.
 Msgr.
 Holland died in November 2002, and Cardinal Roger Mahony presided at his funeral Mass.
 The parish has 3,000 member families.
 Chris Fagan is the current pastor.